haennes/const_units/md_docs/Architecture.md

 - linking (Step 2)

     Links the Parsed data against each other.
-    This will make heavy use of smart pointers
+    This will make heavy use of graphs
 - generating (Step 3)

     This uses the linked representation of the config and generates rust code